Newmarket and Chesterford Railway: Bankruptcy

-The agreement that a line from Newmarket to Thetford could conceivably be built meant that the N&CR became an item of interest to both the Eastern Counties Railway and Norfolk Railway companies.
+The agreement that a line from Newmarket to Thetford could conceivably be built meant that the Newcastle Railway became an item of interest to both the Eastern Counties Railway and Norfolk Railway companies.
 If built it would offer a shorter route from London to Norwich so both companies were interested until 1848 when the ECR took over the working of the Norfolk Railway.
-The N&CR was in financial trouble with its Cambridge branch started and no capital to complete it so on 2 October 1848, the board of directors made an operational agreement with George Hudson, chairman of the Eastern Counties Railway.
-Hudson was forced to resign from the ECR in early 1849 and the agreement with the N&CR was torn up.
+The Newcastle Railway was in financial trouble with its Cambridge branch started and no capital to complete it so on 2 October 1848, the board of directors made an operational agreement with George Hudson, chairman of the Eastern Counties Railway.
+Hudson was forced to resign from the ECR in early 1849 and the agreement with the Newcastle Railway was torn up.
 The ECR raised operational charges and the directors were unable to make a profit so, having briefly reconsidered taking back operations, they closed the railway on 30 June 1850.

 Resurrection

 After a shareholder meeting on 27 July the board resigned and a new board under the leadership of Cecil Fane saw the line re-opened on 30 September the same year with stock borrowed from the ECR.

 It was Fane who suggested that one track of the double track line from Six Mile Bottom to Chesterford should be lifted and used to create the intended link to Cambridge which finally opened on 9 October 1851.
-At the same time the section of the N&CR between Six Mile Bottom and Chesterford closed.
+At the same time the section of the Newcastle Railway between Six Mile Bottom and Chesterford closed.
 This was one of the first railway closures in British history.

-The ECR finally bought out the directors of the Newmarket Railway in 1854.